-Revenue Assurance has available the fall harvest price option, which uses the greater of the fall harvest price or the projected harvest price to determine the crop revenue guarantee.
+Revenue Assurance has available the fall harvest price option, which uses the greater of the fall harvest price or the projected harvest price to determine the per-acre revenue guarantee.

 The producer must select a coverage level percent for basic and optional units.
-The minimum allowable coverage level is 65 percent and the maximum allowable is 75 percent for basic and optional units, and 85 percent for whole-farm and enterprise units.
+The minimum allowable coverage level is 65 percent and the maximum allowable is 75 percent for basic and optional units (in 5% increments only, e.g. 65%, 70%, 75%), and 85 percent for whole-farm and enterprise units (in 5% increments only, e.g. 65%, 70%, 75%, 80%, 85%).